alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 - `swapOnSubMysteryGift`: Swap when someone gives mystery gift subs (default: `false`)
 - `swapOnGiftSubContinue`: Swap when someone continues a gifted sub (default: `false`)

+## Admin Tasks

+### Manually Swapping the Rom

+You can manually swap the roms by pressing "s" in the shuffler terminal.

 ## Miscellaneous